beta/glfw/README.md

 GLFW3 is at a very early stage and is still working in progress.
 Changes to the APIs are expected before the first release.

+## Versioning

+Versioning of GLFW3 is done with Git tags following [semantic versioning](https://semver.org/) (`major.minor.patch`).
+The major and minor version numbers are same to those of the targeted GLFW version.

+The patch version number, however, has no connection with the GLFW library.
+GLFW3 will use the latest revision of the GLFW library on each update.

 ## Example Code

 This example is translated from the example code in GLFW's [documentation](http://www.glfw.org/documentation.html).